 The second proposal suggests prohibiting, except in limited circumstances, the offshore awarding of NCEA.
 NCEA has been developed for a New Zealand context and is not readily transferable internationally.
 Awarding NCEA for study done overseas would present difficulties in moderation and quality assurance, which could lead to an erosion of the quality of the NCEA and of the international credibility of NCEA qualifications.

 The limited circumstances where NCEA could be awarded offshore include allowing the continued awarding of NCEA through Te Aho o Te Kura Pounamu (the correspondence school) to domestic students based offshore and where government relationships exist to support it (such as in the Cook Islands and Niue).
 Where tertiary education providers are awarding standards that lead to other qualifications as well as NCEA, they will continue to be able to award standards leading to those other qualifications.

 The proposal to rename special schools “specialist schools” is intended to reflect their role in providing specialist education, rather than labelling them as ‘special’.
 The proposal does not affect the number of specialist schools, or their operation.

 It is proposed to transfer the current provisions for when special schools can be opened and closed into a new Act in a way that does not affect existing obligations but does remove outdated and unnecessary terms.
 The only amendment will be to remove references to special classes and clinics established by the Minister, as there are no longer any such classes or clinics being established.

 Everyone will get two chances to have their say on these proposals.
-The first opportunity is during this consultation period that ends on 14 June.
+The first opportunity was during the consultation period that ended on 14 June.
 There will be another chance to express a view on any of the proposals proceeded with when a draft bill is introduced later in the year.

-Submissions on any or all of the above consultations can be emailed to firstname.lastname@example.org.
+Any questions on the consultations can be emailed to firstname.lastname@example.org.

 Or sent by post to: